Introduction

 Semantics

-Writing semantic HTML means using the right tool for the the job and helping users avoid unexpected interactions with your product.
+Writing semantic HTML means using the right tool for the job and helping users avoid unexpected interactions with your product.
 When someone clicks a link, they expect to be redirected.
 Likewise, pressing a button signals that some kind of action will happen.

 I dive deeper into semantic HTML in my article Championing Usability and Accessibility with HTML Semantics, but in short, using the right semantic elements is key to meeting user expectations and creating a more intuitive experience.